diegogomezgonza/diegogomezgonza/README.md

 Since technology is one of my passions, I decided to invest my time into getting better at backend development mixing my design skills.

 * 💬   Upgrading my english knowledge everyday.
-* 🎓   Currently studying DAM.
+* 🎓   Currently studying to become a Full-stack developer.
 * 🎨   I've been using Photoshop Cs6 and VEGAS Pro for more than 5 years.
 I'm also learning about Clip Studio Paint.
 * 💾   Java, Angular, Kotlin and git are the technologies that I love the most.
 * 👥   I have the intention to make my workspace a place where I can help and learn from others.